Heisenberg action in the equivariant K-theory of Hilbert schemes via Shuffle Algebra: Action of the shuffle algebra on

-\begin{rem} So we have constructed the actions of Ding-Iohara and shuffle algebras in $M$.
-While the action of Ding-Iohara algebra is purely geometric (it is given by operators $e_i, f_i, \psi^{\pm}_i$), the action of shuffle algebra is algebraic unfortunately.
-Nevertheless, according to the criteria of Theorem 2.2 elements $K_i$ belong to the subalgebra generated by $S_1$ and so they are geometrically represented. \end{rem}
+\emph{Remark:} We have constructed actions of Ding-Iohara and shuffle algebras on $M$.
+The first one is purely geometric (given by operators $e_i, f_i, \psi^{\pm}_i$), while the action of the shuffle algebra is provided in algebraic terms.
+However, since elements $K_i$ belong to the subalgebra generated by $S_1$ (Theorem 2.2), they are geometrically represented since $S_1\subset \Xi(A_{+})$ (Theorem~\ref{feigin1}).